Indiana vs. Tennessee Women's Basketball Predictions & Picks - November 23

 Indiana Performance Insights (2022-23)

-- Indiana's offense was less productive in Big Ten tilts last year, averaging 78.5 points per contest, compared to its overall average of 80.9 PPG.
+- On offense, Indiana averaged 78.5 points per game last season in conference tilts.
+As a comparison, its overall average (80.9 points per game) was 2.4 PPG higher.

-- Offensively the Hoosiers performed better at home last season, putting up 81.1 points per game, compared to 78.5 per game on the road.
+- The Hoosiers scored 81.1 points per game at home last year, compared to 78.5 points per game away from home, a difference of 2.6 points per contest.

-- Indiana gave up 56.6 points per game last season in home games, which was 9.2 fewer points than it allowed away from home (65.8).
+- Indiana ceded 56.6 points per game when playing at home last year, compared to 65.8 away from home.

+- The Volunteers' +412 scoring differential last season (outscoring opponents by 11.2 points per game) was a result of scoring 77.1 points per game (19th in college basketball) while giving up 65.9 per outing (222nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.